 One moment.

 NODES parsed 8,181 candidate keywords from four years of applicant data at a Fortune 500 carrier and tested the 3,597 with enough data to measure.
-After Bonferroni correction, none predicted sustained production.
-Thirty were anti-predictive, correlated with lower output.
+None predicted sustained production after Bonferroni correction.
+Thirty were anti-predictive of the first production milestone.

-The standard ATS funnel at this customer eliminated 98% of their eventual top performers cumulatively.
-The industry-experience filter alone eliminated 80 percent of them.
+The standard ATS funnel at this customer eliminated 98% of their eventual award winners cumulatively.
+The industry-experience filter, while not predictive of award-level production either way, eliminates 80 percent of eventual award winners on its own.
 The filter your ATS trusts most threw out four of every five people who became your best.

 Every score is monitored for adverse impact, and no candidate is rejected by the model alone.
 A person approves, edits, or declines every decision, and the reasoning is logged.